Understanding Programs

 When to Call a Pro

-If your controller won't hold programming, displays errors, or controls zones erratically, it may need replacement.
+If your controller won’t hold programming, displays errors, or controls zones erratically, it may need replacement.
+Check our troubleshooting guide for systems that won’t turn on to rule out simple fixes first.

 Common signs you need professional help:

-• Controller resets programming after power outages
+- •Controller resets programming after power outages

-• Display shows errors or won't turn on
+- •Display shows errors or won't turn on

-• Zones run at wrong times or won't turn off
+- •Zones run at wrong times or won't turn off

-• You want to upgrade to a smart controller
+- •You want to upgrade to a smart controller

 Proper controller programming leads to healthier, more water-efficient lawns